 THE EARLY YEARS OF HANS BESSELINK

 Some folks might think I’m still a new kid on the block and that’s alright.
-Always loved operating under the radar, and away from the spotlight.
-Just being an eccentric artist in the shadow.
+As an introvert I rather prefer operating under the radar, and far away from the spotlight.
+Just being an eccentric artist in the shadow, creating serious sonic mischief.
 The truth is; I’ve been a musician and an artist for a long time.
 Started out with keyboard and synthesizer lessons. at a younger age (the DX7 era).
 After a little while also guitar/bass lessons.
-But I always had the urge to explore more and go outside the given boxes.
-The first band I played in was as a rhythm guitarist and lead singer in a -drumroll please- metal band, but I really sucked at playing guitar.
+But I always had the urge to explore more and go outside the given proverbial boxes.
+The first band I played in was as a rhythm guitarist and lead singer in a -drumroll please- metal band, but I really sucked at playing guitar (I still do haha).

 Traded my guitar for a bass, much better!
 Also was doing vocals and different styles in multiple bands.
-Having ADD means you’re bored easily, so I need to keep myself challenged. interested and entertained.
+Having ADD means you’re bored easily, so I need to keep myself challenged, interested and entertained.
 That’s the point when sound design, synths, drum machines, and programming came in.
 Always been a gearhead with an absolute fetish for pedals and stomp-boxes.
 The pedal craze surpassed the absurdity of well over a hundred pedals at some point.
-An intervention was needed.
+A GAS intervention was needed!

 While other kids played Street Fighter or Super Mario, I was up in my room trying to recreate Hip-Hop and other electronic beats in ProTracker on the Commodore Amiga 500.
 It got better when the Amiga made room for an Atari 1040ST with Cubase.

 I kept at it for years, sometimes on the backburner, but creating Hip-Hop beats has always been a thing in and around my Studio.
 Sold beats, sample packs, and collaborated on various Mixtapes with rappers from the Netherlands, Belgium, and Germany.